The Festivals of the Jewish People

 Traditionally, the days between the 17th of Tammuz and the 9th of Av are considered days of mourning, for they witnessed the collapse of Israel.
 In the Ashkenazi Jewish minhag (custom), weddings and other joyful occasions are traditionally not held during this period.

-A further element is added within the three weeks, during the nine days between the first and ninth day of Av.
+A further element is added within the three weeks, during the nine days between the 1st and 9th day of Av.
 During this period, the pious refrain from eating meat and drinking wine, except on Shabbat or at a Seudat Mitzva (such as a Pidyon Haben or completing the study of a religious text.)
-Many minhags observe a ban on cutting one's hair during this period.
+Many minhagim (rites) observe a ban on cutting one's hair during this period.
 However, the length of time varies: some refrain only during the week in which Tisha B'Av falls.
 Tisha B'Av (Av 9) the saddest day of the Jewish calendar.
-On this day both the First and second Temples were destroyed.
+On this day both the First and were destroyed.
 (587 BCE and 70 C.E.)
 On this day in 1290, King Edward I signed the edict compelling the Jews to leave England.
 The Jewish expulsion from Spain in 1492 also occurred on this day.
 Tisha B'Av also marked the outbreak of World War I.

-The fast of Tisha B'Av begins after arbit (evening) services, Sefer Eicha (the book of Lamentations) is read.
+The fast of Tisha B'Av begins after Arbit (Maariv – evening)) services, Sefer Eicha (the book of Lamentations) is read.
 This is followed by the reading of Kinot, sorrowful hymns that emphasize the import of the fast.
-On the day of the ninth, Tallit and tefillin are not worn during shacharit (morning) services, as a sign of mourning.
+On the day of the ninth, Talit and tefilin are not worn during shacharit (morning) services, as a sign of mourning.
+This prophetic fast announces future great joy that will be celebrated on this day when all reign of evil be vanquished.

 New Year for Animal Tithes (Elul 1)